Achieving social protection for all through partnerships

 - At the same time, the programme improves financing for social protection.
 To this end, it supports cross-institutional dialogue to develop strategies.
 Apart from this, it supports specific countries in linking financing arrangements for climate risks with social protection.

-- The project develops new approaches to linking bilateral and multilateral development cooperation.
+- The programme develops new approaches to linking bilateral and multilateral development cooperation.
 To achieve this, it is collaborating with the World Bank and the United Nations to improve the digital backbones of the social protection systems in Rwanda and Uzbekistan.

-- It is strengthening transformational skills and the ability to collaborate across institutions and sectors in complex settings through a leadership program.
-This Lead the Change for Social Protection programme empowers decision makers in selected countries to collaboratively shape and advance national social protection reforms.
+- The leadership program ‘Lead the Change for Social Protection’ empowers decision makers in four selected countries to collaboratively shape and advance national social protection reforms.

-Last update: January 2025
+Last update: February 2025